hexbatch/apple-core/v1/docs/layers/a-core-layers/user_login.md

 When another user, who is allowed via Oauth roles to act on behalf of a user, makes a call for this user, then when the roles are verified for the logged-in user, the outer layer will construct the job queue using the behalf-user's token.

+## First plugins

+Make the first plugin allowing a username and pw login Then plugin can log in with: username and password, email.